Triverla/code-assignment/README.md

 ```bash
 cd problem-2
 ```
+3. Import or create your input file to the problem-2 directory.
+File should be named ``input.txt``
-3. Run the solution script using Node.js by entering the following command:
+4. Run the solution script using Node.js by entering the following command:
 ```bash
 node solution.js
 ```